anandpr1602/TKinter_ROI_Frames_Selector/README.md

 is a Tkinter-based GUI to select rectangular ROI and choose a set of frames for further image inalysis on Python.

 # Requirements:
-"""Tkinter:
+	#Tkinter:
-  From Python 3.1 - Tkinter is included with all standard Python distribution.
+		#From Python 3.1 - Tkinter is included with all standard Python distribution.
-  NB: for Python 3.x use"""
+		#NB: for Python 3.x use
   import tkinter.Tk() "and NOT" import Tkinter.Tk()

 """Numpy:"""